asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 ## Thread modeling

 Thread modeling is the process of identifying vulnerabilities so you can put measures in place to prevent and mitigate them.
-This section will introduce the popular STRIDE model and shows how it can applied to Kubernetes.
-STRIDE defines the six categories of potential thread
+This section will introduce the popular `STRIDE` model and shows how it can applied to Kubernetes. `STRIDE` defines the six categories of potential thread.
+The word `STRIDE` is an abbreviation which stands for the following:

--   Spoofing
+-   `S`poofing
--   Tampering
+-   `T`ampering
--   Repudiation
+-   `R`epudiation
--   Information disclosure
+-   `I`nformation disclosure
--   Denial of service
+-   `D`enial of service
--   Elevation of privilege
+-   `E`levation of privilege

 While the model is good it is important to keep in mind that it is just a model, and models do not guarantee to cover all possible threats possible.
 However they are a good at providing a structured way to look at things, for the rest of the section, we will take a look at each of the six thread categories in turn, and how we can prevent and mitigate them.

+In 2019 the `CNCF` (Cloud Native Computing Foundation) commissioned a third party security audit of Kubernetes.
+There were several findings including threat modeling manual code reviews, dynamic penetration testing and cryptography review.
+All findings were given a difficulty and severity level, and all high severity

 ### Spoofing